Sidney Poitier Sees Gold, Promotes Unity & Brotherhood, & Becomes the First Black Man to Win Best Actor. From 1963, it's Lilies of the Field.

 Sidney plays Homer Smith, a World War II vet travelling the country with nothing but his car and the few personal belongings he needs to get by.
 Homer picks up odd jobs as he travels, and is sort of a jack-of-all-trades.
 While passing through a middle of nowhere Arizona town, Homer has car troubles.

 Luckily, there’s a small order of Eastern European nuns just off the road.

 “Car’s thirsty.
 Can I please have some water?”

-Homer asks in his friendly way, and the nuns, who Homer quickly learns speak very little English, provide him with the water he needs.
+The nuns, whom Homer quickly learns speak very little English, provide him with the water he needs.
 But just as Homer is about to take off, the mother superior, Mother Maria (Lilia Scala)—the only nun with enough English to converse with Homer, convinces him to stay for a bit and help the nuns with a roof repair.